ABdou2365/DesignToDeploymentMicroserviceApp/README.md

-# COURSENAME
+# Java Microservices: From Design to Deployment
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Java Microservices: From Design to Deployment`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]